Skip to main content

 9. Signature of Participant’s Parents/Guardians if Participant is a minor.

-Below are two examples of a Human Informed Consent Form that can be used or modified, as needed:
+Below is an example of a Human Informed Consent Form that can be used or modified, as needed:

 International Science and Engineering Fair Rules and Guidelines